Inferring Relative Consequences of Mechanical Ventilation from Observational Data Using Game-Based Comparisons: Game-inspired Consequence Attribution via Pairwise Comparison

+Within each context, games link empirical J6 behaviors to their consequences through an unknown payoff process that can be inferred from interaction among strategy--cost data pairs.
+The payoff process is assumed to be linear so its matrix $\mathbf{P}\in \mathbb{R}^{K\times K}$ contains the pairwise consequence differences of the $K$ breath categories (\textit{i.e.}, the pure strategies).
+Identifying the payoff matrix is the following inverse problem: Given examples $\{(\pi_i,\pi_j), q_i-q_j\}$ of the game, find the unknown payoff table $\mathbf{P}$ so that $\mathbb{E}[\mu(\pi_i,\pi_j)]$ approximates cost data $q_i-q_j$ across all $i,j=1..N$.
+The solution will depend on various factors, including: \begin{enumerate} \item how breath categorization and windowing define state and strategy spaces \item which costs are computed from clinically-relevant observable outcomes \item how contexts partition the cohort population of strategies \end{enumerate}

-In the practical problem, costs $q$ associates with a strategy $\pi$ observed in data-related properties of the sequences data: $S_i\mapsto q_i$ for some cost function.
+In the practical problem, cost $q$ associates with a strategy $\pi$ derived from state category sequence data: $S_i\mapsto q_i$ for some cost function.
 The game defines a method for relating sequences $S_i,S_j$ to differences in observable outcome involving the unknown payoff matrix:

-Here, $S_i,S_j$ are example sequences of breath phenotypes, $\pi_i,\pi_j$ are their respective associated strategies, $q_i,q_j$ are externally measured/observable costs/rewards of player behavior, and $\payoff$ is the game's payout.
+Here, $S_i,S_j$ are samples of observed breath type sequences, $\pi_i,\pi_j$ are their respective associated strategies, $q_i,q_j$ are externally measured/observable costs/rewards of those behaviors, and $\mathbf{P}$ is the payoff matrix.